 SSA Hearing Office

-Long Beach Hearing Office
+Long Beach, CASSA Hearing Office

 The panel at Long Beach consists of 8 judges with a moderate spread in their allowance rates, which range from 31% to 67%.
 While the median rate of 56% provides a baseline, the variation across the panel means that which judge you draw can influence the outcome of your case.
 Each judge weighs evidence differently, so your file must be robust enough to stand on its own regardless of who presides.